DDReg pharma

 US FDA draft guidance: Sameness Evaluations in an ANDA for active ingredients

-As per FDA’s pre-requisites for Abbreviated New Drug Application (ANDA) filings, applicants should be able to demonstrate their product’s sameness or similarity to its innovator product or Reference Product (RP).
-All the data generated by applicants on generic versions should be equivalent or the same as that for reference listed drug (RLD).
-The CDER recently issued a new draft guidance for industry that provides recommendations for ANDA applicants to demonstrates this ‘sameness’.
+As per US FDA pre-requisites for Abbreviated New Drug Application (ANDA) filings, applicants should be able to demonstrate their product’s sameness or similarity to its innovator product or Reference Product (RP).
+All the data generated by applicants on generic versions should be equivalent or the same as that for reference-listed drugs (RLD).
+The CDER recently issued a new US FDA draft guidance for the industry that provides recommendations for ANDA applicants to demonstrate this ‘sameness’.

 As per the recommendation by the US FDA, under the draft guidance, applicants should comprehensively evaluate and assess any potential for changes regarding the active ingredient while it is under the manufacturing stage.
 Lack of data to support the similarity between the generic product and RLD is a key Right to Reject (RTR) point.
 Though the information criteria is at the FDA’s discretion, the intent in drafting the guidance document was to provide considerations that ANDA applicants must take when determining what an active ingredient is according to the FDA, considerations for similarity/sameness for synthetic peptides & more complex drugs, and how active ingredients should be characterized.
 According to the FDA, the chemical form of an active ingredient also includes the entities that make the drug an ester or salt.
 ANDA applicants should also consider any non-covalent entities i.e., chelate, clathrate, complex, when assessing sameness, and just because a drug product and RLD are different in their physical forms does not mean that the their active ingredient sameness cant be demonstrated by ANDA applicants [1].